AJarombek/saints-xctf/README.md

 of Javascript.
 The database is built in MySQL.

 The website also has a REST API backend.
 I chose this approach to meet my multi device needs.
-I currently have an Android app in beta stages and future plans for an IOS app.
+I currently have an Android app on the Play Store + Amazon Store and an IOS app in Development (As of 9/14/2017).

 You can follow development of the android app here: [SaintsXCTF Android GitHub](https://github.com/AJarombek/saints-xctf-android)

-The website itself is still in beta stages of development, and it is the main priority over the android and ios apps.
+You can follow development of the ios app here: [SaintsXCTF iOS GitHub](https://github.com/AJarombek/saints-xctf-ios)

+The website has completed initial development and new features + updates are in the planning stages.

 ## Releases